2022 Participant Guide

 The main aid station will be manned by a few volunteers and will have water, pickle juice, bananas, oranges, and other various salty, sweet, and savory snacks.
 We will have our first aid located at the main tent.

-The Lone Ranger aid station will have the same items the main aid station has just in smaller portions.
-This aid station may be unmanned depending on various circumstances.
+The Lone Ranger aid station will have water, ice and pickle juice.
+This aid station may be unmanned.

 or pay cash in the drop boxes at the park on the day of event